Composition & references

 Linking across files

 Connections link properties inside one document.
-Composition links across documents: a prim can reference another .prisma/.prism file and pull its subtree in at that point.
-Model a thing once; reference it many times; fix it in one place and every use updates.
+Composition links across documents: an element can reference another .prisma/.prism file and pull its subtree in at that point.
+Model an asset once; reference it many times; fix it in one place and every use updates.

 def group "garage" {